1-What is a Mastermind group?

 - You want to brainstorm creative solutions with your peers

-- You want to be help accountable and reach bigger goals
+- You want to be held accountable and reach bigger goals

 - You want to increase your income and reach your goals